kookwangs/Portfolio/README.md

 Hello!
 I'm Kunanya Khuntiptong, a recent Computer Engineering graduate passionate about data and its potential to solve complex problems.
 Throughout my academic journey, I’ve built a strong foundation in software development, systems engineering, and data management.
 With a special interest in database technologies, I’m currently **pursuing a career in Database Engineering**, where I can use my technical skills and problem-solving abilities to create efficient data solutions.

-During my time at KMUTT, I explored various fields, including web development, AI, and data science.
+During my time at KMUTT, I explored various fields, including **web development**, **AI**, and data **science**.
 However, I found myself most drawn to the data field.
 Writing SQL felt both fun and challenging, especially when working with large datasets and uncovering meaningful insights.
 I enjoyed designing database structures for different projects and requirements, and working with both relational and NoSQL databases.
 Through hands-on experience in course projects, I discovered how much I liked solving data-related problems and helping others with database design.

 I understand that real-world projects are much more complex than coursework, with many challenges beyond what I’ve learned.
 That’s why I’m eager to dive deeper, gain hands-on experience, and continue learning in a professional setting.